 Learn More: Who Do I Call First After an Accident in Atlanta?

-Second, if the vehicle is inoperable, call a towing service to have the car moved off the road to a safe location, like a trusted mechanic or repair facility nearby.
+Second, if the vehicle is inoperable, call a towing service to move it off the road to a safe location, such as a trusted mechanic or repair facility nearby.

-At this point, if you haven’t already, you should call a loved one or friend to inform them that you’ve been in an accident.
+At this point, you should call a loved one or friend to inform them that you’ve been in an accident if you haven’t already.
 Experiencing a car accident can be a shocking experience that may be difficult to process in the moment.

 Telling someone you trust what has happened can be an outlet for challenging emotions.
 You may also need to make arrangements for childcare or other personal circumstances, such as informing your employer that you’ll be late or absent from work.

-Finally, when the initial situation has been managed, you’ve exchanged information with the other parties involved, and everyone is safe, you can call your insurance to begin the claims process.
+Finally, after managing the initial situation, exchanging information with the other parties involved, and ensuring everyone’s safety, you can call your insurance company to begin the claims process.

 Why You Should Call a Personal Injury Attorney